hpourmand/Retail-Sales-Analysis/README.md

-This dataset provides detailed records of customer orders, shipping information, and sales performance across various regions, product categories, and customer segments.
-It is intended for analysis and modeling to gain insights into sales trends and customer behavior, and has been preprocessed and engineered for machine learning applications.
+This project involves a detailed analysis of sales performance data, encompassing records on customer orders, shipping details, and sales metrics across various regions, product categories, and customer segments.
+The data has undergone preprocessing and feature engineering to prepare it for machine learning applications aimed at uncovering trends and predicting customer behaviors.

 ### Current Status
 #### Completed Analysis: